 Trevor has acted as a CEO, executive director and non-executive director for a wide range of companies in a range of sectors over 40 years.
 This has provided him with a vast amount of experience through many long term economic and corporate life cycles that mean he is highly qualified to assess the opportunities and risks for both the Group and its portfolio of investee companies.
-This wide ranging experience is kept up to date through his continued participation in a variety of businesses where the Group has a holding and in other companies that are unconnected to the Group.
-Trevor is also a member of the Group's Remuneration Committee.
+This wide-ranging experience is kept up to date through his continued participation in a variety of businesses where the Group has a holding and in other companies that are unconnected to the Group.

-Trevor is also currently a director of IQ-AI Limited and a Non-executive Director of Remote Monitored Systems plc.
+Trevor is also currently a director of IQ-AI Limited and Chamberlin plc.
 Trevor joined the Board of Braveheart as a Non-executive Director with effect from 1 April 2014 and became the Chief Executive Officer on 21 August 2015.